jwplayer/wordpress-plugin/jw-player/readme.txt

 = 1.6.0 =

 * Feature: Added option to disable syncing local content to your JW Player account.
+* Update: Show Widget by default
+* Update: Tested for compatibility with Wordpress 4.7

 = 1.5.8 =